inpsyde/composer-asset-compiler/README.md

 The first `env`, located directly as a property of `composer-asset-compiler` shows the usage that has been described for package-level configuration.

-The second usage, is found as property of `auto-run`, one of the root-level configurations, and allow to define per-environment configuration for that specific setting.
+The second usage, is shown where `env` is a property of `auto-run`, one of the possible root-level settings, and allows to define per-environment configuration for that specific setting.

 This usage is allowed for any of the configuration that in the configuration cheat-sheet table in the previous sections have "*yes*" under "*By env*".